Interactive Tutorials: Learn Higher-Kinded-J by Building

 Tips for Success

-4. Experiment Fearlessly: Try different approaches.
-Tests provide a safety net; you can't break anything.
+4. Experiment fearlessly.
+Tests provide a safety net; we cannot break anything.

-6. Ask Questions: Use GitHub Discussions if you're confused about a concept.
+6. Ask questions.
+Use GitHub Discussions if a concept is unclear.

 Beyond the Tutorials

-• Complete Walkthroughs: See how the patterns combine in real applications
+• Complete Walkthroughs — how the patterns combine in real applications

 Ready to Begin?